MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

   Disabled, the Microsoft Defender core service will stop collecting telemetry from Microsoft Defender Antivirus and other Defender software.
 Disabling this setting can impact Microsoft's ability to quickly recognize and address problems, such as slow performance and false positives.
   ```

-### Use Powershell to update the policies for Microsoft Defender Core service.
+### Use PowerShell to update the policies for Microsoft Defender Core service.
-Start, Powershell (Run as administrator)

-Set-MpPreferences -DisableCoreServiceECSIntegration $true or $false
- e.g.
+Go to Start, and run PowerShell as an administrator.
+Use the `Set-MpPreferences -DisableCoreServiceECSIntegration $true or $false` command.

+For example:

 ```powershell